 Exit fee bonus from your new provider

-See also: 'How to get a credit for switching your broadband early'
+For more information on this, read our guide: 'How to get a credit for switching your broadband early'.

 How to cancel your broadband provider